swaygibb/OnsharpBowling2/README.md

 If you are having issues, try running 'npm run build' (will build the webpack bundle for the react code)

+The application is build with .NET MVC and React

 Player Setup:
 ![image](https://github.com/swaygibb/OnsharpBowling2/assets/8303711/8c44c193-5111-451c-9bfb-e4063a3f28bc)